gwkucera/gwkucera/README.md

 **Essay Series: AI Alignment and the Structural Problem**

 - Why AI Alignment Is a Design Problem
-- Good Story.
-Bigger Risk.
+- What True AI Agency Actually Requires
-- What a True Agent Would Actually Require
+- The Real AI Risk: Centralized Control

 These essays explore accountability and agency architecture as AI systems move from tools to decision-makers.
 Full essays at [georgekucera.ai](https://georgekucera.ai).